GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Method

 \textbf{Weighted Round-Robin with Load Prediction.} After replication, each duplicated expert has $n_{\mathrm{replica}}+1$ instances distributed across different GPUs, and routing must decide which instance processes incoming tokens.
 To guide this decision, we leverage the pre-replication load statistics from Section~\ref{sec:replication} and predict the post-replication computational load of GPUs.
 Let $W_{\max}$ denote the pre-replication load of the heaviest group and $W_{\mathrm{r}}$ the total load of its replicated experts.
 Assuming this load is evenly split across all $n_{\mathrm{replica}}+1$ instances, the per-instance load is $W_{\mathrm{p}} = W_{\max}/(n_{\mathrm{replica}}+1)$.
 The updated loads are then:

-where $W_{\mathrm{i}}$ is the pre-replication load of a replica-hosting GPU.
-Based on these predictions, routing weights are assigned inversely proportional to the predicted loads, and tokens are dispatched via weighted random round-robin.
-This alleviates overload on hotspot GPUs by directing more tokens to less loaded GPUs.
-However, randomness can trigger unnecessary cross-device communication, routing tokens to remote GPUs even when local replicas exist.
+where $W_{\mathrm{i}}$ is the pre-replication load of a target replica-hosting GPU.
+Based on these predictions, routing weights are assigned inversely proportional to the predicted loads, and tokens are dispatched via the weighted round-robin (WRR) policy.
+This approach alleviates overload on hotspot GPUs by directing more tokens to less loaded GPUs.
+However, its inherent randomness can trigger unnecessary cross-device communication by routing tokens to remote GPUs even when local replicas exist.
 This limits effectiveness under high concurrency, especially in multi-node scenarios.

-\textbf{Topology-Aware Routing with Locality Preference.} In distributed clusters, communication overhead exhibits a clear hierarchy: intra-GPU communication overhead is cheapest, followed by intra-node communication across GPUs, while inter-node communication is the most expensive.
-This motivates a routing policy that prioritizes replicas based on locality.
-The scheme follows a hierarchical locality-first policy: (i) If a replica exists on the same GPU as the token, it is selected. (ii) Otherwise, a replica on another GPU within the same node is chosen. (iii) Only if no intra-node replica is available, the token is routed to a cross-node replica.
+\textbf{Topology-Aware Routing with Locality Preference.} In distributed clusters, communication overhead exhibits a clear hierarchy: intra-GPU communication incurs negligible overhead, followed by intra-node communication across GPUs, while cross-node communication is the most expensive.
+This hierarchy motivates a topology-aware routing (TAR) policy that prioritizes replicas based on physical locality.
+The scheme follows a hierarchical locality-first policy: (i) If a replica exists on the same GPU as the token, it is selected. (ii) Otherwise, a replica on another GPU within the same node is chosen. (iii) Only if no intra-node replica is available, is the token routed to a cross-node replica.
 Within each tier, if multiple replicas are available, weighted round-robin with load prediction is applied to balance computational load.
 While sacrificing some load balance, it significantly reduces communication overhead, which is the dominant bottleneck in large-scale inference, thereby achieving a practical trade-off between communication and computation.
 The details of our routing policies are provided in Appendix~\ref{sec:Alg.2}.